mirahg/Song-Lyric-Generator/README.md

 Final project utilizing Python libraries (NLTK, Pandas, Numpy, Matplotlib and Seaborn, Sci-kit Learn, Tensorflow, and Keras) and a Recurrent Neural Network (RNN) to employ a song lyric generator.

-This project attempted to create an NLP powered piece of art, specifically song lyrics.
+This project attempted to create an NLP powered piece of art, specifically new song verses.
 It comapred outputs from an online text generator, [InferKit](https://app.inferkit.com/demo), and our own neural network.

 The song data was sourced from [MusicOSet](https://marianaossilva.github.io/DSW2019/index.html#downloads), which provided an enhanced data set and included pre-processed and labeled song lyric features.